builtbyvern/myReads/README.md

 Books will appear in the root url `/`.
 Click the add button at the bottom and you will be redirected to `/search` and given the ability to search for new books to add to your library.
 Once you find a book you want, click the book's dropdown and choose which shelf you would like it in.
 Navigating back home, the book will still be present even on refresh.

+### Thanks

+While almost all of the code here was written myself with most of the default React add-ons like routing and PropTypes, I did use the [isObject package](https://github.com/jonschlinkert/isobject) built by @jonschlinkert for some quick typechecking.